Agent M4: Riordan St. James

 Something in his soft tone told her more stood behind that statement than the obvious.
 He considered himself beneath her.
 Growing up in the ranks of high society, Natalie abhorred pretentiousness.
 She’d been scolded a few times herself for speaking her mind in front of high-ranking officials.

 In her eyes, equality ran across the board, regardless of social class or ethnicity.
 In Riordan’s case, they were just… different.

 Regardless, she’d gained no headway traveling down this road.
 She needed to find some camaraderie.

 Pulling off her college ring, she held it between her thumb and forefinger.
 “May I?
 It’s made of nickel.”

-Glancing at her, his gaze dropped to the ring before returning to her face.
+Glancing at her, Riordan looked down at the ring then back at her face.
 “You’re proposing?
-I’m not a virgin so you don’t have to marry me to get me on that lounger.”
+I’m not a virgin, so you don’t have to marry me to get me on that lounger.”

 She cocked an eyebrow.
 “Wow, that was so… not original, St. James.
 Did you spend the last three years coming up with that?”

 He laughed outright, the sound echoing off the cavernous canopy.
 Natalie couldn’t contain her grin.
 Laughter looked darned good on him.

 His sober gaze studied her.
 Did he fear her touch, or the idea of going against his preconceived notion?

 Rather than the smart remark she expected, he gave a succinct nod.